-This Notice only applies to PHI and does not apply to information that has been deidentified.
-De-identified information is information that:
+This Notice does not apply to information that has been de-identified.
+De-identified information is information:

-- Does not identify you, and - With respect to which there is no reasonable basis to believe that the information can be used to identify you.
+- that does not identify you, and - with respect to which there is no reasonable basis to believe that the information can be used to identify you.